-Due to their hierarchical structure, bilevel problems are intrinsically hard to solve even if all objective functions and constraints are linear, all variables are continuous, and all parameters of the problem are exactly known (Hansen et al. 1992).
+Due to their hierarchical structure, bilevel problems are intrinsically hard to solve-even if all objective functions and constraints are linear, all variables are continuous, and all parameters of the problem are exactly known (Hansen et al. 1992).
 However, the situation becomes more challenging if, e.g., (i) discrete variables are introduced and (ii) problems under uncertainty are considered.
 In mathematical optimization, there are two main approaches to deal with uncertainties: stochastic optimization (Birge and Louveaux 2011; Kall and Wallace 1994) and robust optimization (Ben-Tal and Nemirovski 1998; Ben-Tal et al. 2009; Bertsimas et al. 2011; Soyster 1973).
 While, in the context of bilevel optimization, stochastic approaches to deal with uncertainties are more thoroughly studied, robust bilevel optimization is still in its infancy; see, e.g., Beck et al. (2022, 2023b) for more detailed discussions.

 The contributions of this paper are the following.
-We consider mixed-integer linear bilevel problems with a binary lower-level problem that is affected by objective
+We consider mixed-integer linear bilevel problems with a binary lower-level problem that is affected by objective uncertainty.
+To deal with this kind of uncertainty, we pursue a Γ -robust approach (Bertsimas and Sim 2003; Sim 2004) in which the follower only hedges against a

-Date: October 8, 2024.
+Date: April 15, 2024.

-Mathematics Subject Classification.
+2020 Mathematics Subject Classification.
 90C11, 90C27, 90C57, 90C70.